adr1enbe4udou1n/blog/content/posts/08-build-your-own-docker-swarm-cluster-part-7/index.md

 ```

 {{< alert >}}
-Add proper `influx.data` docker label in the node you want to store the influx data.
+Add proper `influxdb.data=true` docker label in the node you want to store the influx data.
+Here I chose to put in the `runner-01` node by taping this command : `docker node update --label-add influxdb.data=true runner-01`.
 {{< /alert >}}

 Add InfluxDB private network to Grafana stack :